-ELECTROCUTION HAZARD

-Ensure enough clearance from overhead obstructions, power lines, other equipment.
+ELECTROCUTION HAZARD Ensure enough clearance from overhead obstructions, power lines, other equipment.

 - 1. Clear the working area of bystanders, especially small children. - 2.
 If the conveyor is above a storage facility: - a.
 Raise the conveyor tube so the discharge spout clears the structure. - b.
-Use mover kit, to drive conveyor away. - c.
+Drive the conveyor away. - c.
 Lower the tube to it's collapsed position. - 3.
 Ensure that there is sufficient room and clearance to back up to the conveyor.

-UPENDING HAZARD

-The machine is closely balanced.
+UPENDING HAZARD The machine is closely balanced.
 Do not lift unless there is downward weight on the hopper end to prevent upending.

-- 4. Insert the drawbar into the conveyor's hitch. - Secure with the anchor pin. - 5.
-Align the tow vehicle's hitch with the drawbar of the conveyor while backing up. - 6.
-Set park brake before dismounting tow vehicle. - 7.
-Install the pin with its retainer clip, to connect the tow vehicle. - Secure the safety chain. - 8.
-Raise the steering wheels. - 9.
-Remove and store the jack. - 10.
-Close hydraulic valves and turn off engine.
+- 4. 2200 Series: Insert the transport pins to secure the hydraulic hitch in place. - 5.
+Insert the drawbar into the conveyor's hitch.Secure with the anchor pin. - 6.
+Align the tow vehicle's hitch with the drawbar of the conveyor while backing up. - 7.
+Set park brake before dismounting tow vehicle. - 8.
+Install the pin with its retainer clip, to connect the tow vehicle. - Secure the safety chain.